pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The consistency boundary for a slice can be used both to select events for the slice's projection, if it has one, and to select conflicting events when appending any new events to an event store.

 The example below shows a slice for updating a student's name.
-The decision classes involved in the projection are used in the :func:`~eventsourcing.dcb.domain.Perspective.consistency_boundary`, in this case by using the :data:`projected_types` attribute which automatically collects all decision classes mentioned in the slice's :func:`@event <eventsourcing.domain.event>` decorators.
+The :func:`~eventsourcing.dcb.domain.Perspective.consistency_boundary` involves decision classes mentioned in the projection, in this case by using the :data:`projected_types` attribute which automatically collects all decision classes mentioned in the slice's :func:`@event <eventsourcing.domain.event>` decorators.

 .. code-block:: python